AdobeDocs/commerce-frontend-core/src/pages/ui-components/multiline.md

 ---
-group: ui-components-guide
-title: Multiline component
+title: Multiline component | Commerce Frontend Development
+decsription:
 ---

+# Multiline component

 The Multiline component is a collection of form elements that displays multiple fields of the same type.
 For example, the **Street Address** fields.